 Here, I learned acceptance and a willingness to dig deeper into myself when I thought I was too old, too set in my ways and often, too weary to try.
 I came to terms with who I am and what I can accomplish—in and outside of a family and a marriage—as a wife, a mother, a friend, a daughter, and a writer.

-Look from our old bubbled, wavy glass windows, wait for the hiss and clang of the radiators to sing you to sleep at night.
-Delight in my gardens, breathe in the scent of the apple blossoms from our trees in spring, and the heady perfume of the stargazer lilies in August.Pick some lavender for your pillow in the herb garden by the kitchen door.
+Look from our old and bubbled wavy glass windows, wait for the hiss and clang of the radiators to sing you to sleep at night.
+Delight in my gardens, breathe in the scent of the apple blossoms from our trees in spring, and the heady perfume of the stargazer lilies in August.Pick some lavender for your pillow in my herb garden by the kitchen door.

-I hope you will hear the echoes of your life, your revelations, and your own memories calling out to you.
+I hope you will hear echoes and revelations from your own life and sweet memories calling out to you.